Skip to main content

 Sexually Transmitted Infections

 Rates of sexually transmitted infections have reached all-time highs in recent years.
-In response to this growing public health epidemic, OIDP is coordinating the first-ever STI Federal Action Plan.
+In response to this growing public health epidemic, OIDP launched the first-ever STI Federal Action Plan.

 Tick-borne diseases are a serious public health problem.
-To advance interagency coordination and research on this topic, OIDP leads the Tick-Borne Disease Working Group.
+OIDP collaborates to advance interagency coordination and research on this topic.
+Read the Tick-Borne Disease Working Group’s Report to Congress on this topic.

 Vaccines and Immunizations